+Dual Space Modeling aims to contrastively generate a descriptive intent for the query by modeling query-aware relevant and irrelevant intent spaces:

-We use a Transformer-based encoder-decoder architecture, with the BART-large model \citep{lewis-etal-2020-bart} and the T5-large model \cite{raffel2020t5model}as the backbone, as illustrated in Figure~\ref{fig:pipeline} (b).
-To capture the relationship between a query and its relevant and irrelevant documents, we adopt a Siamese dual encoder architecture.
+We use a Transformer-based encoder-decoder architecture, with the BART-large model \citep{lewis-etal-2020-bart} and the T5-large model \cite{raffel2020t5model} as backbones, as illustrated in Figure~\ref{fig:pipeline}(b).
+To capture the relationship between a query and its relevant and irrelevant documents, we implement a Siamese dual encoder architecture.
 Based on the encoder outputs, contrastive learning is performed in the representation space to differentiate between embeddings for relevant and irrelevant documents.
 Correspondingly, we design a contrastive decoder to model query-aware relevant and irrelevant intent spaces in a disentangled manner.